-Up to 20% of the fund's assets may be invested in interest-bearing securities.
+Up to 20% of the fund's assets may be used to acquire interest-bearing securities for the fund.
 Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
 Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect.